-The benchmark Eurekahedge Hedge Fund Index was up 0.42% in September, while the MSCI World Index was up 2.17% over the month.
-Total assets under management increased by US$10.2 billion during the month – the sector witnessed performance based increase of US$13.0 billion while registering net asset outflows of US$2.8 billion.
-The total size of the industry now stands at US$2.40 trillion.
+The benchmark Eurekahedge Hedge Fund Index was down 1.62% in February, while the MSCI World Index was down 3.68% over the month.
+Total assets under management decreased by US$39.2 billion during the month as the sector witnessed a performance-based decrease of US$34.2 billion while registering net asset outflows of US$5.0 billion.
+The total size of the industry now stands at US$2.49 trillion.

-The Eurekahedge Hedge Fund Index gained 0.42% in September1 while underlying markets as represented by the MSCI World Index2 were up 2.17% over the same period.
-Among regional mandates, Japanese managers posted the best gains with 1.72% during the month followed by Asia ex-Japan and Latin American hedge funds with returns of 1.25% and 1.15% respectively.
-Across strategies, long/short equity hedge funds led the table with gains of 1.46% followed by event driven hedge funds, up 0.80%.
+The Eurekahedge Hedge Fund Index declined 1.62% in February outperforming underlying markets as represented by the MSCI World Index which fell 3.68% over the same period.
+Among regional mandates, Latin American managers led the table, up 0.66% during the month while other regional mandated funds languished into negative territory.
+Across strategies, distressed debt hedge funds led the table with gains of 1.32% followed by arbitrage hedge funds which were up 0.53%.

-Eurekahedge’s North American hedge funds infographic sums up the industry as at October 2017.
-Find out more about North American hedge funds' assets under management (AUM), asset flows into strategic and regional mandates, strategy returns, fund size and geographic AUM, head office locations and the best and worst performances of the year.
+Eurekahedge’s North American hedge funds infographic sums up the industry as at March 2018.
+Find out more about North American hedge funds assets under management (AUM), asset flows into strategic and regional mandates, strategy returns, fund size and geographic AUM, head office locations and the best and worst performances of the year.